Now that you’ve bought some Bitcoin, you’re also ready to sell it!

 They are also relatively easy to use: you will need to place a sell offer, defining how much cryptocurrency you wish to sell and set your asking price per unit.
 The exchange then automatically processes the transaction once your offer is matched.

-If you have sold your Bitcoin in exchange for fiat currency, you will be able to withdraw your funds to a linked bank account via bank transfer (e.g. SEPA, SWIFT or other wire transfer) or to a Visa or Mastercard.
+If you have sold your BTC in exchange for fiat currency, you will be able to withdraw your funds to a linked bank account via bank transfer (e.g. SEPA, SWIFT or other wire transfer) or to a Visa or Mastercard.

 Some exchanges charge high transaction fees for withdrawals, so it’s worth comparing the rates charged by the likes of Coinbase, Kraken or Bitstamp to find the optimal terms.